 Walker begins with some sun salutations, like in any typical yoga class.
 Unlike a typical yoga class, we drink between each set of movements.
 "Now, fold over and take a sip," she instructs.
 "Now, pick up your cup and raise your hands to the sky."
 In the context of the class, my wine tastes citrusy and refreshing, moreso than it would with a meal.
 While we're in a baby cobra pose, she jokes that next time she'll bring straws so we can sip while holding our elbows in the proper alignment.

 After the flows, we do some standing poses, like the aforementioned pass-the-booze chair, and try not to fall in tree pose while a Grey Lady staff member photographs us.
 With my cup in my hand and more than a few sips in my blood, balancing gets progressively more challenging.
-Blissfully, we skip inversions, like wheel and headstand, in favor of chatting and more wine.
+Blissfully, we skip inversions, like wheel and headstand, in favour of chatting and more wine.

 When the class ends, one of the other students, K. Bevin Ayers, 30, an actress, tells me, "It requires a certain amount of presence" to coordinate between sipping and yoga-ing.
 "I wasn't going deeper into poses because of the alcohol, but I was connecting with my breath better."
 She adds, "I almost felt proud of how far I could go instead of being self-conscious."
 (I, too, found myself more able to focus on the poses after a few sips.)